Abdelrahman984/csharp-repo/OOP/README.md

 - Use a non-static class when you need to create objects and have instance-specific behavior or state.

 Remember, a static class cannot contain instance members, and a non-static class cannot contain static members, and static can't access or see non-static members

+---

+You can't Create a direct Instance or Object from Abstraction Class (Parent class) C# doesn't allow a single class to inherit more than one class

+---

+**Override**
+The `override` keyword is used to define a method in a derived class that overrides a method with the same name and signature in its base class.
+This is commonly used to implement polymorphism (Virtual Methods) in object-oriented programming.